Speers Point: Government and politics

 At federal level, Speers Point is within the Division of Charlton, a safe seat for the Australian Labor Party.
 It has been held since 2007 by former ACTU secretary Greg Combet.
 The Speers Point booth was won comfortably at the 2007 federal election by the Labor Party, with a two-party preferred vote of 60.97%.

 In the New South Wales Legislative Assembly, Speers Point is within the electorate of Lake Macquarie.
 Normally a safe Labor seat, it was won at the 2007 election by Independent Greg Piper, the former mayor of the Lake Macquarie City Council.

 Speers Point is located within the West Ward of the City of Lake Macquarie, and hosts the city's council offices.
+The offices of the Biraban Local Aboriginal Land Council are also located in the suburb.

 Polling place statistics are presented below from the Speers Point polling place in the federal and state elections as indicated.